Properties of Fiber-Optic Cabling

 - Enterprise Networks: Used for backbone cabling and interconnecting infrastructure devices.

-- Fiber-to-the-Home: Used to provide always-on broadband services to homes and small businesses.
+- Fiber-to-the-Home: Used to give always-on broadband services to homes and small businesses.

-- Long-Haul Networks: This type is used by service providers to connect countries and cities.
+- Long-Haul Networks: The service providers use this type to connect countries and cities.

-- Submarine Networks: Used to provide reliable high-speed; high-capacity solutions capable of surviving in harsh undersea environments up to transoceanic distances.
+- Submarine Networks: Used to give reliable high-speed; high-capacity solutions capable of surviving in harsh undersea environments up to transoceanic distances.

 Fiber Optic Cable structure

-The optical fiber is composed of two kinds of glass (core and cladding) and a protective outer shield (jacket) as shown in figure 3-8.
+The optical fiber is composed of two kinds of glass (core and cladding) and a protective outer shield (jacket) shows that figure 3-8.

 The core is actually the light transmission element at the center of the optical fiber.
 This core is typically silica or glass.
 Light pulses travel through the fiber core.